 Metabolomics is the "systematic study of the unique chemical fingerprints that specific cellular processes leave behind" - specifically, the study of their small-molecule metabolite profiles.
 The goals of Metabolomics are to catalog and quantify the myriad small molecules found in biological fluids under different conditions.
-The words 'Metabolomics' and 'Metabonomics' are often used interchangeably, though a consensus is beginning to develop as to the specific meaning of each.
+The words 'Metabolomics' and 'Metabolomics' are often used interchangably, though a consensus is beginning to develop as to the specific meaning of each.
 The goals of Metabolomics are to catalog and quantify the myriad small molecules found in biological fluids under different conditions.
-Metabonomics is the study of how the metabolic profile of a complex biological system changes in response to stresses like disease, toxic exposure, or dietary change.
+Metabolomics is the study of how the metabolic profile of a complex biological system changes in response to stresses like disease, toxic exposure, or dietary change.

-The metabolome represents the collection of all metabolites (such as metabolic intermediates, hormones and other signaling molecules, and secondary metabolites) in a biological organism, which are the end products of its gene expression.
-While the genome, transcriptome and proteome are estimated to be quite large, the metabolome is relatively small by comparison, and tightly conserved across organisms.
-There are estimated to be 25,000 genes, 100,000 transcripts and more than one million proteins in humans but, according to recent reports, there are only approximately 2,500 metabolites in the human metabolome [31, 32] (Fig 16).
+The metabolome represents the collection of all metabolites (such as metabolic intermediates, hormones and other signalling molecules, and secondary metabolites) in a biological organism, which are the end products of its gene expression.
 Thus, while mRNA gene expression data and proteomic analyses do not tell the whole story of what might be happening in a cell, metabolic profiling can give an instantaneous snapshot of the physiology of that cell.
 Metabolites are the intermediates and products of metabolism.
 The term metabolite is usually restricted to small molecules.
 A primary metabolite is directly involved in the normal growth, development, and reproduction.
 A secondary metabolite is not directly involved in those processes, but usually has important ecological function.
 Examples include antibiotics and pigments.
-Various small molecule databases have been created and a few have been listed in Table 11.
+Various small molecule databases have been created and a few have been listed in Table 10.